thinkswan/facebook-comments-for-wordpress/readme.txt

 == Changelog ==

+= 3.0.2 =
+* Updated to handle the way WP3.1 updates plugins. see: http://bit.ly/wp3_1noupdate
+* Tested upto WordPress 3.2-bleeding

 = 3.0.1 =
-* Fixed a mistake where old app ID and secret and xid weren't being copied from previous installations.
+* Fixed a mistake where settings (including old app ID, secret and xid) weren't being copied from previous installations.
+* Added setting to hide Dashboard Recent Comments admin widget.
+* See a demo of facebook's new comment system here: http://bit.ly/fknVz8

 = 3.0.0 =
 * Upgraded to use the latest method of getting facebook comments, which means, THREADED COMMENTS!
 Yay!